 2. The Bay View

-For amazing pub food visit The Bay View, which is staff favourite over at Bude Holiday Resort.
-They’re known for their massive portions fit to fill your stomach after a long day at the beach, with highlights on their menu including the Big Bad Boy Bay View Burger, their Famous Homemade Fish Pie and Wild Mushroom Risotto.
+For amazing pub food visit The Bay View, which is a staff favourite over at Bude Holiday Resort.
+They’re known for their massive portions fit to fill your stomach after a long day at the beach.
 Sun’s out?
-Why not dine alfresco looking out across the beautiful North coast.
+Why not dine alfresco looking out across the beautiful North Coast.

 3. Tommy Jacks

 At Crooklets beach you will find Tommy Jacks, serving locally-landed fish, Mexican-style burritos, stone-baked pizzas and grilled burgers.
 With a modern and laid back surfer vibe, this place has the perfect atmosphere to refuel after a long day at the beach.

 4. The Preston Gate Inn